 Notes: also makes a wonderful topping for plain Greek yoghurt with blueberries and walnuts.
 Even 1 tsp of this triple brittle adds a crunch and splash of flavor!
 Your brain will love the zinc, and vitamin E!

-This recipe was shared by a patient who converted from take out to simple fare at home.
+This recipe was shared by a busy professional client who converted from take out to simple fare at home.
 She lost 80 lbs using this as a freqent go-to food.
 What I love about this dish is the flavor and that it's great as leftovers.
-You can also add other things to it, like leftover chicken, smoked salmon, or marinated artichoke.
+You can also add other things to it also, like leftover chicken, smoked salmon, or marinated artichoke.
 The spinach, garlic and feta also make a great topping for pizza.
 Of course it's classic Mediterranean fare.

 Spinach - larg tub of fresh or 1-2 frozen bags or boxes